The Best Ocean-View Restaurants in Los Angeles

 Photography courtesy of Geoffrey's Malibu

 Geoffrey's Malibu: Geoffrey's Malibu

 The Lobster, Santa Monica

 At The Lobster, not only is the ocean in full view, but so is all of the fun on the Santa Monica Pier.
-Families will love the hearty seafood dishes and sandwiches as well as the giant Ferris wheel backdrop.
+Families will love the hearty seafood dishes, pasta and sandwiches as well as the giant Ferris wheel backdrop.
 This historic restaurant is a perfect place to refuel after a family excursion to the pier.
 Things may have changed quite a bit since dishwasher Mateo Castillo worked his way up to owning The Lobster in 1950, but diners can still count on massive hunks of the namesake lobster and a postcard-worthy view.

 Photography courtesy of The Lobster

 Go to: The Lobster

 Housed in the 5-star hotel Shutters on the Beach, 1 Pico is a beachside restaurant that draws diners beyond hotel guests with its sandy views and artful dishes.
 Like any good beach spot, 1 Pico serves an array of seafood in addition to other upscale internationally inspired plates like Lobster Benedict and Spaghetti Carbonera.
 Toast to good health with a cold-pressed juice or specialty cocktail.